dblakely/pygakco/README.md

 Pybind11 requires a C++11 compliant compiler, i.e Visual Studio 2015 on Windows.
 This applies to all Python versions, including 2.7.
 Unlike regular C extension modules, it's perfectly fine to compile a pybind11 module with a VS version newer than the target Python's VS version.
-See the [FAQ] for more details.

 **Runtime requirements**